novellus/mtg-ai-card-generator/readme.md

     * &#x1F534; TODO ```flavor-text-generator``` is an LSTM (&#x1F534; TODO is it?) trained to create flavor text for the cards. &#x1F534; TODO On what data is this trained?
 What inputs does it use?
 Etc.
     * &#x1F534; TODO ```image-generator``` is a stable diffusion model trained by the CompVis open source project to create images from text-based descriptions.
 This model is adapted from the CompVis open source project, and would be much to resource intensive to train from scratch on a hobbyist rig.
 This model uses the card name, along with some static descriptors to generate the images for the cards.
 * The AI's are trained independently, and sampling is wrapped by ```master-generator```, which pulls all the ingredients together to create new cards.
-* &#x1F534; TODO statistics from mtgjson for artist, pull out card names, and flavor text

 # git-subtree management